B1 · IntermediateEnglish

 • "Some students are here.
 The other students are late."

-• the others → the rest of a specific group (no noun)
+• Use the others for the rest of a specific group.

 Ready to practise?